gelisam/hawk/doc/README.md

 In the examples above we used list as type for the list of fields and for the list of records but what happens when we use other types?
-Each type has its own representation but usually if the type is a container then it is represented like a list (of fields or records) else it is represented as itself.
+Each type has its own representation but usually if the type is a container then it is represented like a list (of fields or records), otherwise it is represented as itself.

 ```bash
 > hawk '1 :: Double'